-There is water available for licensing within these assessment points.
+There is restricted water available for licensing within these assessment points.
 This means that:

-- New licences will be issued, with HOF conditions where appropriate. - New licences for groundwater abstractions will be subject to the same conditions as surface water abstractions. - New licences will be subject to the requirements of the Habitats Regulations, as well as the above, which may mean more stringent restrictions than set out in the CAMS.
+- New licences will be issued with appropriate HOF conditions. - New licences will be subject to the requirements of the Habitats Regulations, as well as the above, which may mean more stringent restrictions than set out in the CAMS.